marcpage/libernet/README.md

 	"transactions": [
 		{
 			"transaction": text of transaction (see above),
-			"verification": {identity of sender:signature of transaction}
+			"verification": {identity of sender:base64 encoded signature of transaction}
 		},
 	],
 	"pending": [
 		{
 			"transaction": text of transaction above,
-			"verification": {identity of sender:signature of transaction},
-			"cancelations": {identity of the sender: signature of sha256 of transaction}
+			"verification": {identity of sender:base64 encoded signature of transaction}, "cancelations": {identity of the sender: base64 encoded signature of sha256 of transaction}
 		},
 	]
 }